avinashvaidya09/task-manager/README.md

     This will create xs-security.json with a predefined schema.

 2. Update the below 2 properties
-    * xsappname - Give a desired name
+    * xsappname - name of your application
     * role-collections.name - Give a desired name.
 This will create a role collection with name `task-manager_Administrators`

 3. Go to SAP BTP subaccount -> security -> Add your user id to this role collection. if you are not admin, ask admin user to add your user id in the `task-manager_Administrators` role collection.